“Never knew before what eternity was made for. It is to give some of us a chance to learn German.” – Mark Twain

 I guess this statement of Twain was for good reason?
 Yet I stand to differ and here is why:

 German Closely Relates to English

-In one of my previous posts I mentioned that English and German both stems form West Germanic.
+In one of my previous posts I mentioned that English and German both stems from West Germanic.

 This means that German and English must at least have some resemblance?
-Although other languages like Greek, Latin and French influenced English greatly, when looking at the basics; they are brothers.
+Although other languages like Greek, Latin, and French influenced English greatly, when looking at the basics; English and German are brothers.

 About 60% of the German Vocabulary is also part of English.
 In some cases the spelling differ, but you will, without a doubt, recognize some of these.
 In other words, you already know some of the words you have to learn.